-Goal alignment isn't useful only for your recruitment process.
+Talent alignment isn't useful only for your recruitment process.
 Long after you've hired great people, using a goal-based viewpoint will help employees see their value within the company.
-It can lead to a more active and engaged company culture, since employees can see exactly how their work affects the big picture.
+It can lead to more active and engaged company culture since employees can see exactly how their work affects the big picture.

 This addresses a serious issue facing many organizations looking to improve company culture and employee engagement.
 With about 70 percent of the workforce disengaged, companies are bleeding productivity and talent from employees who can't see where their efforts are going.

 This isn't entirely surprising since a recent study called “How Leaders Grow Today” conducted by ClearCompany and Dale Carnegie found 43 percent of employees were familiar with the company’s strategic goals but could not actually list them.
-Misaligned employees and goal cascading are clearly both prevalent problems for many organizations hoping to improve company culture, get employees engaged, and keep productivity aligned with company objectives.
+Poor talent alignment and goal cascading are clearly both prevalent problems for many organizations hoping to improve company culture, get employees engaged, and keep productivity aligned with company objectives.

 Knowing how their work fits into the overall company picture helps improve employee motivation and engagement.
 Increasing transparency allows employees to see the value of their work, keeping everyone on track and feeling valued.